IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

     **NOTE**: Conflicts with `flavor_key_name`.
 * `flavor_key_name` - (Optional, string) The flavor key name that you want to use to provision the instance.
 To see available Flavor key name, log in to the [IBM Cloud Infrastructure (SoftLayer) API](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest/getCreateObjectOptions.json), using your API key as the password.
     **NOTE**: Conflicts with `cores` and `memory`.
-* `datacenter` - (Required, string) The datacenter in which you want to provision the instance.
+* `datacenter` - (Optional, string) The datacenter in which you want to provision the instance.
     **NOTE**: If `dedicated_host_name` or `dedicated_host_id`
     is provided then the datacenter should be same as the dedicated host datacenter.
+Conflicts with `datacenter_choice`.
 * `hourly_billing` - (Optional, boolean) The billing type for the instance.
 When set to `true`, the computing instance is billed on hourly usage.
 Otherwise, the instance is billed on a monthly basis.
 The default value is `true`.
 * `local_disk`- (Optional, boolean) The disk type for the instance.
 When set to `true`, the disks for the computing instance are provisioned on the host that the instance runs.
 Otherwise, SAN disks are provisioned.
 The default value is `true`.
 * `dedicated_acct_host_only` - (Optional, boolean) Specifies whether the instance must only run on hosts with instances from the same account.
 The default value is `false`.
 If VM is provisioned using flavorKeyName, value should be set to `false`.